vosslab/vossvolvox/docs/REPO_STYLE.md

 ## Licensing
 Check the license file to match these criteria.

-- Source code is licensed under **GPLv3**, unless stated otherwise.
+- Most source code is licensed under **GPLv3**, unless stated otherwise.
 - Libraries intended for use by proprietary or mixed-source software are licensed under **LGPLv3**.
 - Non-code creative works, including text and figures, are licensed under **CC BY-SA 4.0**.
 Commercial use is permitted.